Drek282/PsychoStats/README.md

 ## **Stuff that Remains Untested**

-* Most of the mods have not been tested, although my guess is that most of them will work.
-The only games and mods that have been tested so far are The Battle Grounds III, Firearms 3.0, Natural Selection and Team Fortress Classic.
+* Most of the mods have not been tested.
+The only games that have been tested so far are The Battle Grounds III, Call of Duty 4X, Firearms 3.0, Natural Selection and Team Fortress Classic.

+* The contents of the "addons" folder are largely unexplored with the exception of the AMX Mod X ps_heatmaps script, which does work.

-* The contents of the "scripts" folder are largely unexplored.
+* The contents of the "scripts" folder are also largely unexplored.
 Most of them should be self explanatory but they should be considered untested.

 ## **Future Plans**